 "Christopher," he whispered, and his voice pulled me free.
 I shifted in his embrace, relaxing, but I didn't pull away.
 He didn't let go.
 He only murmured, "Was it too fast?"

 I felt him take a deep, shaky breath against me.
 "For a while there you had me scared too."
-He laughs a little, letting out some of the tension.
+He laughed a little, letting out some of the tension.
 "Do you think you could have told me the truth from the start?"

 I pulled back a little and looked up at him.
 I felt foolish.
 "I suppose so."